 Solution 6 – Run SFC scan

-Corrupted or missing Registry keys may prevent the Windows Store apps from properly launching.
+Corrupted or missing Registry keys may prevent the Microsoft Store apps from properly launching.
 The simplest way to repair your registry is to use a dedicated tool, such as CCleaner.

 You can also use Microsoft’s System File Checker to check for system file corruption.
 The utility verifies the integrity of all protected system files and repairs files with problems when possible.